 My life was unextraordinary.
 While I was alive, I thought it was special and unique—I had the sort of love with my husband that bards sing about, two beautiful little girls and enough food on the table for all of us.
-Truly, I thought I’d been blessed by the Gods.
+Truly, I thought I’d been blessed by God.

 Since my death, however, I have come to see how very mislead I was.

 I died as anyone might have then: of pneumonia.
 It was a little cough at first.
 Irritating, at the back of my throat, and it kept me up at night.
 I had a headache the next day, and a fever the next, and before long my husband was scooping me off the floor of our chicken coop and carrying me indoors to the bed.
 The doctor came, put leeches at my feet and wet towels on my forehead, but it was to no avail.
 Eventually, they woke the town priest from his bed to read me the final blessing for my Last Journey.

 As if standing at the foot of my own bed, I watched my breathless body shudder with delirium and fade from life as my beautiful husband—my beautiful Jerrik—sobbed and held it: the empty vessel that had once been filled with the woman he loved.

 My children didn’t understand, they were too young.
 In the morning, they asked for me.
 My sister (who let her in my house?) hugged them and told them I had gone away and wouldn’t return.
 They cried for me too, and I cried for them, for Jerrik, and for the life I’d lost just as it had really begun.

 Time slips past when you’re dead—a minute, a year.
 They feel the same.
 But how much time has passed is irrelevant when you watch how people treat your death.